ansible/ansible/README.md

 If you do not want to learn RST format (ReStructured Text), you can also file issues on the documentation project.

+Note that module documentation can actually be generated from a DOCUMENTATION docstring in the modules directory, so corrections to modules written as much need to be made in the main project in the module source, rather than in the documentation for the module.

 Author
 ======